Mario & Luigi: Partners in Time: Story

 The game starts in the Mushroom Kingdom of the past, when Mario, Luigi, Peach, and Bowser were babies, and Toadsworth was much younger.
 The game then cuts to the present, when Professor E. Gadd completes a time machine that is powered by a gem called the Cobalt Star, which is presented at Peach's Castle.
 Peach enters the time machine into the past, but fails to return, only leaving a member of an alien species called the Shroobs within the damaged time machine.
 The Mushroom Kingdom of the past was conquered by the Shroobs, with Peach being kidnapped and held hostage at a Shroob-modified version of her castle called Shroob Castle.
 After defeating the monster, a time hole opens, leaving a passageway into the past.
 While searching for Peach, Mario and Luigi locate their younger selves, and team up to locate the Cobalt Star shards, which was shattered during Peach's journey.
 Mario's team collects all of the shards, while being pestered by Baby Bowser, who believes it is actually a valuable treasure.
 At the end, they restore the Cobalt Star only to unleash the Elder Princess Shroob, who was trapped inside the Cobalt Star by Peach and serves as the game's final boss character.
 Mario's team defeats the Elder Shroob, but her spirit was inhaled by Bowser upon their return to the present.
-They defeat the possessed Bowser, and then Mario, Luigi and Peach say goodbye to their baby counterparts who are sent back to the past, now that the Shroob threat had been eliminated.
+They defeat the possessed Bowser, and then Mario, Luigi and Peach say goodbye to their baby counterparts who are sent back to the past, now that the Shroob threat had been eliminated for good.